facundoolano/socketio-auth/README.md

 }
 ```

 * `timeout`: The amount of millisenconds to wait for a client to authenticate before disconnecting it.
 Defaults to 1000.
+The value 'none' disables the timeout feature.

 ## Auth error messages